gaurav183/Deep-Spotify/README.md

 input any song and watch it predict the genre!

-create_spotify_file.py

-Stores track_ids using Spotipy
+create_spotify_file.py-Stores track_ids using Spotipy

-genres.txt

-Uses .txt file to store genres that categorize songs
+genres.txt-Uses .txt file to store genres that categorize songs

-max_vals.npy

-Dictionary that stores max values of each acoustic feature when they are all normalized
+max_vals.npy-Dictionary that stores max values of each acoustic feature when they are all normalized

-min_vals.npy

-Dictionary that stores min values of each acoustic feature when they are all normalized
+min_vals.npy-Dictionary that stores min values of each acoustic feature when they are all normalized

-neural_net.py

-Contains neural network used to categorize each song in genre(s)
+neural_net.py-Contains neural network used to categorize each song in genre(s)

-process_data.py

-Get track_ids from songs using Spotipy, creates labels, normalizes acoustic features found using Spotipy, passes data through neural network
+process_data.py-Get track_ids from songs using Spotipy, creates labels, normalizes acoustic features found using Spotipy, passes data through neural network

-saved_w1.npy

-Numpy array that stores weights of nodes from input layer to hidden layer
+saved_w1.npy-Numpy array that stores weights of nodes from input layer to hidden layer

-saved_w2.npy

-Numpy array that stores weights of nodes from input layer to hidden layer
+saved_w2.npy-Numpy array that stores weights of nodes from input layer to hidden layer

-search.py

-Takes query and uses neural network to output genre predictions and track recommendations
+search.py-Takes query and uses neural network to output genre predictions and track recommendations

-song_ids.txt

-Contains dataset of one million songs
+song_ids.txt-Contains dataset of one million songs

-spotify_ids.txt

-Contains dataset of songs from featured playlists on spotify Stores top 200 songs
+spotify_ids.txt-Contains dataset of songs from featured playlists on spotify